-Here, we’ve compiled seven nail salons that have raised the mani/pedi bar.
+Here, we’ve compiled nine nail salons that have raised the mani/pedi bar.
 Care for complimentary rosé, or a bar outfitted with cold brew on tap?
 How about non-toxic products or a spiritual awakening?
 Keep scrolling to see our picks for the best nail salons in L.A.
 Happy pampering!

 Take a mental beach break at Côte.
 Located in Brentwood, this all-natural nail salon and one-stop-shop is adorned with a sliding barnyard door, white shiplap walls that would make Joanna Gaines proud, and Gray Malin prints—the photographer has actually popped his head in to admire the décor.
 Sip on your choice of complimentary rosé, tea, or lemonade while sinking into the plush countryside style chairs.
 The non-toxic, vegan, and cruelty-free nail salon exclusively uses its line of 10-free nail polishes (choose from more than one hundred colors).
 There are five treatments including Quick Côte for those in a hurry and a Hot Stone Foot Massage for anyone who simply wants to unwind with a 30-minute rubdown.
 Côte does not offer gel manicures or gel removal.
 On the decision to not include gel, co-founder Mary Lennon says, “With our focus on safe products and healthy, natural nails, gels just didn't fit the bill.”
 The beach bungalow is also available for rent for parties.
 Enjoy the outdoor garden for $350 or the entire space for $1000, for up to three hours (services are not included in the rate).
-The price for a classic manicure is $25 and $35 for a classic pedicure.
+The price for a classic manicure is $25 and $30 for a classic pedicure.

-11714 San Vicente Boulevard, Los Angeles, 90049 (310) 820-0906
+11714 San Vicente Boulevard, Los Angeles, 90049; (310) 820-0906

 Allow us to preface this with, “only in L.A.,” and to jump ahead by saying we can’t wait to do it again.
 The celebrity-frequented nail salon—Reese Witherspoon, Jessica Alba, and Alessandra Ambrosio are all regulars—offers a new treatment called the Spiritual Awakening Pedicure.
 It’s designed to help you re-energize and refocus, among other things.
 The treatment begins with your choice of one of six essential oils.
 Each aromatherapy treatment has a different healing quality.
 For instance, one helps you to de-stress and brings inner peace, while another offers a renewed sense of focus, energy, and clarity (we went with that one).
 While you get pampered with a pedicure, a detoxifying foot scrub, and a 10-minute foot massage, you’re given a dissolvable piece of paper and a marker to write down any negativity in your life.
 The paper then gets placed into the water and disappears as you say a beautiful mantra to yourself (included in the booklet that’s yours to keep).
 At the end of the pedicure, you’re given the choice of one out of three crystals to put your new energy into and take home.
 Bellacures has also recently launched its own line of products including a walnut scrub and a minty clay mask, which are used in all of the treatments and are each available for purchase.
-The Spiritual Awakening Pedicure costs $65.
+The Spiritual Awakening Pedicure, which they're know for, costs $65.

-Seven L.A. locations including 239 North Robertson Boulevard, Beverly Hills, 90211 (310) 550-5822
+239 North Robertson Boulevard, Beverly Hills, 90211; (310) 550-5822

 Scroll through the Instagram feed of fashion influencers like Aimee Santos, and you’ll spot the minimally designed Nailbox.
 “We were aiming to open up a salon that was clean, simple, and beautiful,” says co-founder Lambert Hahm.
 The husband and wife team designed the salon themselves, taking inspiration from Pinterest and design magazines.
 “It really came together,” Lambert says on their vision, which took into account the downtown location.
 Picture concrete floors and exposed ductwork.
 The salon also features a plant wall and copper tubs with one-time liners for pedicures.
 The menu includes traditional services like gel and regular manicures, but it does not offer acrylics.
 For those who are looking for a non-harmful service, opt for the Organic Manicure and Organic Pedicure, which each use 5-free polish and natural products.
-The Signature Nailbox manicure costs $15, and the Signature Nailbox pedicure costs $35.
+The Signature Nailbox manicure costs $20, and the Signature Nailbox pedicure costs $35.

-300 South Santa Fe Avenue, L.A., 90013 (213) 229-8832
+300 South Santa Fe Avenue, Los Angeles, 90013; (213) 229-8832

 Jessica The Clinic

-8627 Sunset Boulevard, Beverly Hills, 90069 (310) 659-9292
+8627 Sunset Boulevard, Beverly Hills, 90069; (310) 659-9292